Pietro de Bono: Lucius III

 Cardinal Petrus de Bono signed documents for Pope Lucius from 28 September 1181 to 13 May 1184 (at Veroli).
 He was not one of the ten cardinals who accompanied Lucius III on his journey to Verona in June 1184, to seek imperial aid in the war between Tusculum and the Roman commune.
 He does not subscribe at all for him from 13 May 1184 until Lucius' death in Verona on 25 November 1185.

 Urban III

 The election of Lucius' successor was held on the next day.
 It was brief and unanimous.
 The successful candidate was Humbertus Crivelli, the Archbishop of Milan and Cardinal of S. Lorenzo in Damaso, " a violent and unyielding spirit, and a strong opponent of Frederick (Barbarossa)," in the words of Ferdinand Gregorovius.
 He took the name Urban III, and maintained all of the uncompromising policies of Lucius III.
 He and the papal court continued as virtual prisoners in Verona.
 There is no indication that Cardinal Pietro de Bono took part in Urban's election, despite the assurances of Lorenzo Cardella that he did.
+Notably, Cardella's claim was anticipated by nearly two centuries in Roberto Rusca's 1610 family chronicle, which likewise asserts Pietro's presence at the 1185 election, citing an independent source (Tinto's Nobiltà di Verona).
+Whether Cardella and Rusca drew on a shared earlier tradition, now lost, or whether this represents a persistent but unverifiable family/local legend, remains unclear.
 His earliest subscription for Urban III took place on 13 May 1186, six months after the papal election.
 Shortly after 22 September 1187, Urban and the cardinals escaped from Verona, and by 3 October had found refuge in Ferrara, where Urban died on 20 October.